For customers with slow Internet connections, this process may take up to five minutes long.

 Please redeem your voucher asap for your chosen venue as bookings are strictly subject to availability.
 For safety reasons, please note barbecues, naked flames and pets are not permitted at the concert.
 Air displays are subject to weather conditions.
 Most people bring a picnic although some public catering is available.
 There is no seating at these concerts so please bring along rugs or garden chairs.
 See your tickets for further venue and event info.

-This experience is available at Hatfield House, on 20th July 2024.
+This experience is available at Hatfield House, on 20th of July 2024.

 You can spend most of the day at your chosen venue, concert gates open at 4.30pm.